Exploring interactive email actions

 - Marking a simple task as complete.

-When you interact with an Actionable Message, Outlook securely communicates your action back to the originating service (in this case, Tallyfy) to update the task.
+When you interact with an Actionable Message, Outlook securely sends your action back to the originating service (in this case, Tallyfy) to update the task.
 You can learn more about this technology on the Microsoft Learn platform ↗.

 Gmail utilizes schema.org